You Are Here: Home » Research Funding » Offices & Programs » Office of Training, Career Development and Workforce Diversity »

 Applications received after the cycle cut-off date will be processed and considered for funding in the next funding cycle, i.e., receipt after February 15th, would mean review in June.

-In making requests, the grantee institution, on behalf of the PI of the parent grant and in cooperation with the applicant individual, must submit the request for supplemental funds directly to the Grants Management Branch (GMB) of the National Institutes of Neurological Disorders and Stroke (NINDS) using the regular mail or email a PDF:
+In making requests, the grantee institution, on behalf of the PI of the parent grant and in cooperation with the applicant individual, must submit the request for supplemental funds.
+It is recommended that the request be sent by either 1) electronic submission via eRA Commons or 2) by emailing a PDF file.

 Review and Award of Applications